 In 2010, TMO launched an Interfaith Campaign for Humane Immigration Reform, drawing on the organizing efforts of leaders, organizers, and judicatories across the city.
 Over 300 clergy -- including the Catholic Cardinal, Bishops, Rabbis, and other denominational leaders -- agreed on common principles (detailed below) and announced their support for these principles through a press conference, prayer service, and action assembly.

 HOUSTON INTERFAITH STATEMENT ON HUMANE IMMIGRATION REFORM

-We call on Congress to enact humane and equitable immigration reform in 2013 and commit to legislation that:
+We call on Congress to enact humane and equitable immigration reform and commit to legislation that:

 - Upholds family unity as a priority of all immigration policies

 - Creates a process for undocumented immigrants to earn their legal status and eventual citizenship

 - Protects workers and provides efficient channels of entry for new migrant workers

 - Facilitates immigrant integration

 - Restores due process protections and reform detention policies